BCarnaval/dvmc-impurity-solver/README.md

 By running this command, your shell will be able to access the scripts in `$HOME/.local/bin` until the current session is ended.
-To add it every time a shell session is openned, you must add the previous line to the `$HOME/.bashrc` file
+To add it every time a shell session is openned, you must add the previous line to the `$HOME/.bashrc` file.

 # Authors